Graph Learning Under Partial Observability: Achievable Graph Learning

-As already explained after~(\ref{eq:weak}), the notion of weak consistency has some limitations.
-In order to overcome these limitations, a refined analysis is presented in~\cite{tomo} to examine the error rate, and to show that the number of edges introduced artificially by the estimation algorithm is asymptotically smaller than the number of true edges.
-However, this analysis relies on some approximation and, in any case, does not allow to conclude that all the subgraph of interest is perfectly reconstructed as $N\rightarrow\infty$.
+Result $T_1$ from~\cite{tomo} shows that weakly-consistent graph learning with partial observations is possible under the sparse regime (either log-sparse or intermediate-sparse), for the case where the number of probed nodes $S$ grows with $N$ ($\xi>0$).
+In order to overcome the limitations of weak-consistency --- see discussion following~(\ref{eq:weak}) --- a refined analysis was conducted in~\cite{tomo} to examine the convergence rate of the errors in~(\ref{eq:weak}) and to show that the edges introduced in error by the estimation algorithm are asymptotically fewer than the true edges.
+However, the convergence analysis relies on some approximation and does not allow to conclude that the subgraph of interest is perfectly reconstructed as $N\rightarrow\infty$.